Adrita-Khan/Astro_Resources/Softwares_&_Tools.md

 - [List of Software for Astronomy Research and Education (Wikipedia)](https://en.wikipedia.org/wiki/List_of_software_for_astronomy_research_and_education)
 - [Software for Astrophysics - Cambridge University](https://www.astro.phy.cam.ac.uk/research/ResearchFacilities/software-for-astrophyiscs)
 - [Astronomical Software and Infrastructure](https://asaip.psu.edu/resources/visualization/)

+Here are some essential software tools used in academic and professional astronomy and astrophysics research, along with their official websites:

+- **Astropy**: A comprehensive Python library for astronomy, offering tools for data manipulation, unit conversions, and celestial coordinate transformations.
+[Astropy](https://www.astropy.org/)

+- **TOPCAT**: An interactive graphical viewer and editor for tabular data, widely used for handling large astronomical catalogs.
+[TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/)

+- **DS9**: An astronomical imaging and data visualization application, supporting FITS images and various analysis functions.
+[DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9)

+- **Aladin Sky Atlas**: An interactive sky atlas allowing visualization of digitized astronomical images and superimposition of entries from astronomical catalogs or databases.
+[Aladin Sky Atlas](https://aladin.u-strasbg.fr/)

+- **GADGET-2**: A code for cosmological N-body/SPH simulations, used for studying structure formation in the universe.
+[GADGET-2](https://wwwmpa.mpa-garching.mpg.de/gadget/)

+- **MESA (Modules for Experiments in Stellar Astrophysics)**: An open-source stellar evolution code for simulating the structure and evolution of stars.
+[MESA](http://mesa.sourceforge.net/)

+- **GalSim**: An open-source image simulation toolkit for generating realistic galaxy images, often used in weak lensing studies.
+[GalSim](https://github.com/GalSim-developers/GalSim)

+- **IRAF (Image Reduction and Analysis Facility)**: A suite of software for the reduction and analysis of astronomical data, particularly in optical and infrared wavelengths.
+[IRAF](https://iraf-community.github.io/)

+- **CIAO (Chandra Interactive Analysis of Observations)**: A software package developed by the Chandra X-ray Center for analyzing data from the Chandra X-ray Observatory.
+[CIAO](https://cxc.harvard.edu/ciao/)

+- **HEAsoft**: A collection of software tools for analyzing data from high-energy astrophysics missions, including X-ray and gamma-ray observations.
+[HEAsoft](https://heasarc.gsfc.nasa.gov/docs/software/heasoft/)

+- **CASA (Common Astronomy Software Applications)**: A package for radio astronomy data processing, supporting instruments like ALMA and the VLA.
+[CASA](https://casa.nrao.edu/)

+- **AstroML**: A Python module for machine learning and data mining, built on NumPy, SciPy, scikit-learn, and Matplotlib, tailored for astronomical data.
+[AstroML](http://www.astroml.org/)

+- **TensorFlow**: A deep learning framework utilized for various applications, including classification and regression tasks in astronomy.
+[TensorFlow](https://www.tensorflow.org/)

+- **PyTorch**: A deep learning framework used for building and training neural networks in astronomy research.
+[PyTorch](https://pytorch.org/)

+- **SPEX**: Software for X-ray spectral analysis, providing tools for modeling and interpreting spectra.
+[SPEX](https://www.sron.nl/astrophysics-spex)

+- **XSPEC**: A command-driven program for fitting models to astronomical spectra, widely used in high-energy astrophysics.
+[XSPEC](https://heasarc.gsfc.nasa.gov/xanadu/xspec/)

+- **Simbad**: A database providing information on astronomical objects, useful for cross-referencing and data retrieval.
+[Simbad](http://simbad.u-strasbg.fr/simbad/)

+- **VizieR**: A service offering access to a vast collection of astronomical catalogs and data tables.
+[VizieR](https://vizier.u-strasbg.fr/)

+- **SkyView**: A virtual observatory generating images of any part of the sky at wavelengths from radio to gamma-ray.
+[SkyView](https://skyview.gsfc.nasa.gov/)

+- **AIPS (Astronomical Image Processing System)**: A software package for processing and analyzing radio astronomical data.
+[AIPS](http://www.aips.nrao.edu/)

+- **DiFX (Distributed FX correlator)**: A software correlator used in Very Long Baseline Interferometry (VLBI) for processing radio interferometric data.
+[DiFX](https://www.atnf.csiro.au/vlbi/dokuwiki/doku.php/difx/start)

+- **SExtractor**: A tool for source extraction and photometry from astronomical images, generating catalogs of detected objects.
+[SExtractor](https://www.astromatic.net/software/sextractor/)

+- **Aperture Photometry Tool (APT)**: Software for performing aperture photometry on astronomical images, providing a graphical user interface for analysis.
+[Aperture Photometry Tool](https://aperturephotometry.org/)

+- **astroplan**: A Python package for observation planning, assisting astronomers in scheduling and coordinating observations. [astroplan](https://astroplan.readthedocs.io/)

+- **LaTeX**: A typesetting system commonly used for preparing scientific documents and publications in astronomy.
+[LaTeX](https://www.latex-project.org/)

+- **Git**: A version control system for tracking changes in source code during software development.
+[Git](https://git-scm.com/)

+- **GitHub**: A platform for hosting and collaborating on Git repositories.
+[GitHub](https://github.com/)

+These tools are integral to various aspects of astronomical research, from data acquisition and processing to analysis and publication.